Bounds on Cheeger-Gromov invariants and simplicial complexity of triangulated manifolds: Complexity and homotopy structures of homotopy lens spaces

 Now we show Theorem~\ref{cor:bddgeo}: the number of homotopy lens spaces with bounded geometry with fundamental group $\Z/N$ in dimension $d$ and volume $V$ can be bounded above and below by constants times $V^{N-d(N)+\delta(N,d)}$.

-\begin{proof}[Proof of Theorem~\ref{cor:bddgeo}] There are only finitely many homotopy types of lens spaces, so we are not harmed by lumping them all together.
+\begin{proof}[Proof of Theorem~\ref{cor:bddgeo}] There are only finitely many homotopy types of $d$-dimensional lens spaces with fundamental group $\Z/N$, so we are not harmed by lumping them all together.
 The upper bounds follow from our bounds on $\rho$ and torsions.
 The lower bounds follow from two analogous constructions.

-For realizing the torsions, we note that in the above notation, the subgroup of the Whitehead group $2Wh(\Z/N)$ (which is a free abelian group of the same rank as $Wh(\Z/N)$) is realized by h-cobordisms of $N$ to itself.
+For realizing the torsions, we note that in the above notation, the subgroup of the Whitehead group $2Wh(\Z/N)$ (which is a free abelian group of the same rank as $Wh(\Z/N)$) is realized by h-cobordisms of $N$ to itself (see~\cite{Milnor66}).
 As before \emph{cutting and pasting} along the boundary of a regular neighborhood of the $2$-skeleton give a construction of the right number of simple homotopy types.

-To get the estimate on torsion we note:
+To get the estimate on the torsion, we use the Reidemeister torsion which detects the Whitehead torsion, modulo elements of finite order~\cite{Milnor66}:

-\begin{proposition} The combinatorial torsion of a simplicial complex of bounded geometry is $S$ simplices is $\exp(O(S))$. \end{proposition}
+\begin{proposition} The Reidemeister torsion of a simplicial complex of bounded geometry with $S$ simplices is $\exp(O(S))$. \end{proposition}

-This follows from the definition of the combinatorial torsion as:
+This follows from the definition of the Reidemeister torsion as\cite{Ray-Singer71}:

 The logarithm of this gives an additive injection (as one varies over irreducible flat bundles) of $Wh(\Z/N)$ into $\R^{[N/2]}$ (whose image is a lattice).
 Since the complex has bounded geometry the determinants of the relevant Laplacians trivially grow like $exp(S)$ giving the result.